NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 You must keep training records while the worker is carrying out the work and for five years after the worker finished.
 Training records must be readily accessible at the asbestos removal area.

-Asbestos awareness training (less than 10sqm asbestos removal
+Asbestos awareness training (less than 10sqm non-friable asbestos removal)

 The training must be relevant to the task and must cover: